carmelag/graphql-cursor-pagination/README.md

 })
 ```

-This query object is of type *"ArtworkType"*, that means that it will return an object of *"ArtworkType"* and accepts as an *argument* an integer: the *id* of the artwork.
+This query object is of type *"ArtworkType"*, which means that it will return an object of *"ArtworkType"* and accepts as an *argument* an integer: the *id* of the artwork.
-At the end of the file let's export it:
+At the end of the file, let's export it:
 ```
 module.exports = new GraphQLSchema({
     query: RootQuery